All posts

 Defensive habits:

-• Use git or version control.
+• Use version control.
 Commit before letting AI make sweeping changes.
 If a fix breaks three other things, revert.

 • Read the diff.
 Don't blindly apply.
 If the AI's "fix" deletes a function you don't recognize, ask why.

-• Run tests.
+• Retest.
 Hit Play and check the system you changed actually still works.

 The right mental model: AI is an intern that knows Luau better than you do but doesn't know your game's design.
 Trust its mechanical fixes; double-check its judgment calls.